bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 weight = 5
 +++

+Examples in Bevy should be:

+1. **Working:** They must compile and run, and any intentionally introduced errors in them should be obvious (through tests, simple results, or clearly displayed behavior).
+2. **Clear:** They must use descriptive variable names, be formatted, and be appropriately commented.
+Try your best to showcase best practices when it doesn't obscure the point of the example.
+3. **Relevant:** They should explain, through comments or variable names, what they do and how this can be useful to a game developer.
+4. **Minimal:** They should be no larger or complex than is needed to meet the goals of the example.

+When you add a new example, be sure to update `examples/README.md` with the new example and add it to the root `Cargo.toml` file.
+Run `cargo run -p build-templated-pages -- build-example-page` to do this automatically.
+Use a generous sprinkling of keywords in your description: these are commonly used to search for a specific example.
+See the [example style guide](#style-guide) to help make sure the style of your example matches what we're already using.

+## Types of examples

 [Examples in Bevy](https://github.com/bevyengine/bevy/tree/main/examples) in Bevy can be categorized into three distinct categories, each of which have their own goals and subfolder: